jrenaud90/TidalPy/Documentation/utilities_x/logging_x.md

 The two loggers never share a file: this one writes its own timestamped `TidalPy_x` log in the same directory.
 Test mode disables the file sink entirely.

-One practical consequence for test authors is that spdlog writes to the console directly rather than through Python's `logging`, so `caplog` and friends do not see these messages.
+spdlog writes to the console directly rather than through Python's `logging`, so pytest's `caplog` does not see these messages.
 A test that needs to assert on log output has to enable the file sink and read the file.

 ## Dependencies